simulationcoin/sol-builder/README.md

 ﻿# Solidity Contract Builder

-Simple module for building solidity contracts for the Ethereum platform using javascript.
+Module for building solidity contracts for the Ethereum platform using javascript.

 This is particularly useful when you have to build a contract using parameters specified by your end user.
 Using sol-builder you can add/remove attributes, change types, change function signatures, etc, without having to manipulate directly the string representing the contract.